supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - Scheduler component takes care of concurrency control.
 - Every serial schedule is also a concurrent schedule.
 - For serializability, commit operation is irrelevant.
+- Serializability is discussed on the same set of transactions, not on different set of transactions.

 ![[Serializability-20231213131409716.webp]]

-- Swapping two non-consecutive operations in any schedule makes the schedule invalid.
+- Swapping two non-consecutive operations in any schedule necessarily makes the schedule invalid.
+- We are swapping only **consecutive non-conflicting** pair of operations in conflict serializability.
 - In case of conflict serializable equivalent schedules question, just identify the conflicting pairs and check whether those are swapped in the options to eliminate some.
 - Serializability graph = precedence graph